Resources by Topic >> EducationCollege & Adult EducationLearn more about College & Adult Education | View General Education Resources

 George Washington University Office of Military and Veteran Student Services

 The Office of Military and Veteran Student Services is here to help students who are using military education benefits understand how their benefits work towards funding their education.
 We process financial transactions between The George Washington University and the Department of Veteran Affairs.
 Our office can also help students in their transition from combat to college and help students them find resources that are specifically designed for members of the military and their dependent.
 Our main focus is on the financial aspect of our students’ education, however we also host a series of programmatic events throughout the year to create awareness about the student veteran population on campus while also bringing together veterans and civilians.
 We support a strong community of student veterans and their families here on campus.
+In terms of student support services, our office is able to ensure that students make a smooth transition from combat to college.
+This role includes anything from referring our students to a counselor at the University Counseling Center to communicating directly with a student’s professor if that student, for example, is having issues with completing assignments due to military-related factors (deployment, PTSD, stress).

 George Washington University, Disability Support Services